zabereznikova/docs.de-de/docs/visual-basic/programming-guide/concepts/linq/aggregation-operations.md

 ## <a name="query-expression-syntax-examples"></a>Beispiele für die Abfrageausdruckssyntax

 ### <a name="average"></a>Average
- Im folgenden Codebeispiel wird die `Aggregate Into Average` -Klausel in Visual Basic, um die Durchschnittstemperatur in ein Array von Zahlen berechnet, die Temperaturen darstellen.
+ The following code example uses the `Aggregate Into Average` clause in Visual Basic to calculate the average temperature in an array of numbers that represent temperatures.

  [!code-vb[CsLINQAggregating#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQAggregating/VB/Aggregating.vb#1)]

 ### <a name="count"></a>Anzahl
- Im folgenden Codebeispiel wird die `Aggregate Into Count` -Klausel in Visual Basic, um die Anzahl der Werte in einem Array zu zählen, die größer als oder gleich 80.
+ The following code example uses the `Aggregate Into Count` clause in Visual Basic to count the number of values in an array that are greater than or equal to 80.

  [!code-vb[CsLINQAggregating#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQAggregating/VB/Aggregating.vb#2)]

 ### <a name="longcount"></a>LongCount
- Im folgenden Codebeispiel wird die `Aggregate Into LongCount` -Klausel, um die Anzahl der Werte in einem Array zählen.
+ The following code example uses the `Aggregate Into LongCount` clause to count the number of values in an array.

  [!code-vb[CsLINQAggregating#3](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQAggregating/VB/Aggregating.vb#3)]

 ### <a name="max"></a>Max.
- Im folgenden Codebeispiel wird die `Aggregate Into Max` -Klausel, um die maximale Temperatur in ein Array von Zahlen zu berechnen, die Temperaturen darstellen.
+ The following code example uses the `Aggregate Into Max` clause  to calculate the maximum temperature in an array of numbers that represent temperatures.

  [!code-vb[CsLINQAggregating#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQAggregating/VB/Aggregating.vb#4)]

 ### <a name="min"></a>Min.
- Im folgenden Codebeispiel wird die `Aggregate Into Min` -Klausel, um die niedrigste Temperatur in ein Array von Zahlen zu berechnen, die Temperaturen darstellen.
+ The following code example uses the `Aggregate Into Min` clause  to calculate the minimum temperature in an array of numbers that represent temperatures.

  [!code-vb[CsLINQAggregating#5](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQAggregating/VB/Aggregating.vb#5)]

 ### <a name="sum"></a>Summe
- Im folgenden Codebeispiel wird die `Aggregate Into Sum` -Klausel, um die Gesamtausgaben aus einem Array von Werten zu berechnen, die Ausgaben darstellen.
+ The following code example uses the `Aggregate Into Sum` clause  to calculate the total expense amount from an array of values that represent expenses.

  [!code-vb[CsLINQAggregating#6](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQAggregating/VB/Aggregating.vb#6)]